trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/shrtJLD.png">

-You can search Google for different blocklist.Here is my custom <a href="https://raw.githubusercontent.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/main/My-Blocklist.txt"><b>blocklist</b></a> with my urls.
+You can search Google for different blocklist.Here is my custom <a href="https://raw.githubusercontent.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/main/My-Blocklist.txt"><b>blocklist</b></a> with my urls or build your own from these <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/blob/main/Blocklist-Sources.txt"><b>sources</b></a>.

 `IMPORTANT:` Some blocklist can block some important contents or websites.
 To unblock go "Query Log" section and will see _unblock_ option when cursor is hovered over a query, putting unblocked wesites it in "Custom filtering rules" example: `@@||bitly.com^$important`.
 Look for client ip & time.